Improving Customer Engagement

 11. I can’t imagine life without [Brand]

 If you are looking for an approach for measuring customer engagement, this may be one to consider.
 When you develop the survey, include other questions such as value for money, experience with various touchpoints, problem incidence, and resolution.
-These attributes are referred to as ‘drivers’ because they have been found to impact the engagement.
-In a business-to-business environment, there may be multiple people involved in the decision making process.
+These attributes are referred to as ‘drivers’ because they have been found to impact engagement.
+In a business-to-business environment, there may be multiple people involved in the decision-making process.
 So, interview the key decision-maker, the influencers, and the end users.

 To learn more about Customer Engagement Metrics, read one of our most popular white papers: “Don’t Waste Your Bullets: Customer Engagement to Accelerate Revenue and Improve Alignment.